Main Walk: 12½ km (7.8 miles). Three hours walking time. For the whole excursion including trains, sights and meals, allow at least 7 hours.

 The Adam-style Belair House was built in 1785.
 The mansion is now a restaurant and the grounds are owned by the local council.

-- Turn left to go alongside the lake to the far end.
-The path leads to a car park and tennis courts.
+- Turn left onto either of the two paths alongside the lake.
+At the far end there is a car park and tennis courts.

 - To finish the walk here, make your way past the tennis courts and across the A205 to West Dulwich station.